scaltintasli/Airport-Runway-FOD/README.md

 * Use of notifications notifying airport personnel when FOD is located on a runway/tarmac

 ## Requirements
- -Python 3.8
+* Python 3.8
- -Protoc
+* Protoc
- -Tensorflow Object Detection API if you want to use your GPU:
+* Tensorflow Object Detection API if you want to use your GPU:
- -Cuda 11.2
+* Cuda 11.2
- -CUDDNN 8.2
+* CUDDNN 8.2

 ## Installation